JULLACE/MUSIKILL/README.md

 - Custom Audio Player (now with volume control!)
 - Unique Design (based off the game's level selection)
 - Responsive Design (now for iPhone 3)
+- Working Search Bar (this sucked getting to work!)
 - And much more!